Wire Money - Early Russian Hammered Silver Coins, circa 15th-18th Centuries

 Coin Denominations Shown: Kopek, Sword Kopeck, Denga and Polushka

-This photo gallery shows the early Russian silver coins called "Wire Money" ("Fish Scales" - "×åøóéêè" in Russian) that were hammered at the Novgorod, Pskov, Tver and Moscow mints during the reigns of a few Russian tsars (not all!).
+This photo gallery shows the early Russian silver coins called "Wire Money" that were hammered at the Novgorod, Pskov, Tver and Moscow mints in Russia during the reigns of a few Russian rulers (not all!).
 The dates of the coins range from 1479 to 1701.
-The images depict coins from the hoards that I recovered with a metal detector in the eastern Baltic Sea region in Europe (see my full stories: Discovery of a Huge Coin Hoard and Coin Cache Discovery).

-Each image is accompanied with the complete description of the coin's design and the exact cyrillic script of the coin's legend that corresponds to the coin shown according to the catalogue.
-The depicted wire coins might lack certain details of their design due to the flaws in the crude method of their production, which is described below.
+Each image is accompanied with a description of the coin's design, that includes the moneyer's marks on the coin's obverse, and a transcription of the cyrillic script in a legend on the coin's reverse, the same way it is done in the catalogue.
+The depicted wire coins might lack certain details of their design due to the flaws in the crude method of their production, which is described here.

 Time Periods of Coins Shown: